neaumusic/react-challenge/README.md

-# DailyPay Front End Engineering Challenge
+# Playboy Front End Engineering Challenge

-Welcome Candidate and thank you for taking the time to complete the DailyPay take-home challenge for our senior frontend engineer position
+Welcome and thank you for taking the time to complete the Playboy take-home challenge for our senior frontend engineer position

 You will have 2 days to complete the assignment.
 Once you have completed your solution, please reply with a link to a github repository and instructions on how to install / run the application

-The goal of this challenge is to build out a "Movie Awards 2021" interactive ballot.
+The goal of this challenge is to build out a "Playboy Awards 2021" interactive ballot.
 Please clone this repository and submit it once you are finished.

 Here are the rules of this challenge.. you must: